stackblitz-labs/pkg.pr.new/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-> Running only on approved pull requests is the recommended way of having continuous releases.
+> Releasing approved pull requests is the recommended way of having continuous releases.
 This ensures users always install approved and safe packages.

 Publishing is only available in workflows and it supports any workflow trigger event, more information [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#about-events-that-trigger-workflows).